 This year, The Griffith Family Foundation’s 9th Annual Sideline Pancreatic Cancer Dinner will be featuring a couple new special guest speakers.

-Due to the date change, Dr. A. James Moser, Executive Co-Director of the Institute of Hepatobiliary and Pancreatic Surgery at Beth Israel Deaconness Medical Center will be not attending this year (this will be the first dinner he’s missed in 9 years!).
-However, he will be sharing an update on Project Survival via a video address during our program.
+Dr. A. James Moser, Executive Co-Director of the Institute of Hepatobiliary and Pancreatic Surgery at Beth Israel Deaconness Medical Center will be attending this year for the 9th year in a row!
+He will be sharing an update on Project Survival.

 Kay Kays will be joining us this year.
 She is a 20+ year pancreatic cancer survivor, International Pancreatic Cancer Advocate.
 Having survived an initial diagnosis, locally advanced, and 2 metastases, her journey involved becoming patient active with her cancer at the Wellness Community in AZ, which initiated her research patient advocacy as a host of the 1st pancreatic cancer network in AZ.
 She saw the need for an educational bridge between patients and research and began seeking training and resources.

 Serving as a patient advocate with the SPORE in GI Cancer at the AZ Cancer Center was a first step in beginning to participate locally and nationally as a GI patient research advocate.